omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 {
     "event": "piggyback_available",
     "details": {
-        "inflight_blocknum"  : 10000,
+        "txbytes": "F3170101C0940000...",
-        "inflight_tx_index"  : 12,
+        "available_outputs" : [0, 1],
-        "inflight_io_index"  : 1
+        "available_inputs" : [0, 1]
     }
 }
 ```

-An in-flight exit has been started and can be piggybacked
+An in-flight exit has been started and can be piggybacked.
+If all inputs are owned by the same address, then `available_inputs` will not be present.
 <aside class="warning"> Not Implemented Yet.</aside>

 Event details:
 Attribute | Type | Description
 --------- | ------- | -----------
-inflight_blocknum | integer | Block number of the in-flight transaction
+txbytes | Hex encoded string | The in-flight transaction that the event relates to
-inflight_tx_index | integer | Index of the in-flight transaction
+available_outputs | Integer array | The outputs available to be piggybacked
-inflight_io_index | integer | Index of the input or output that can be exitted.
+available_inputs | Integer array | The inputs available to be piggybacked

 #### `invalid_piggyback`
 > A invalid_piggyback event